Famous Painters – Hand-Painted Reproductions

 10- Henri Matisse (1869–1954)

-Leader of Fauvism, he celebrated color and the joy of living through bold compositions such as La Danse and La Joie de vivre.
+Leader of Fauvism, he celebrated color and the joy of living through bold compositions like The Dance and The Joy of Living.

 See the collection - 422 works